databio/IGD/README.md

-# Reshape the genomic data sources for highly efficient locus-based analysis
+# Reshape the genomic data sources for highly efficient integrated analysis